Sales Funnels For Business Coaches: Everything You Should Know

 What works:

-- Make it stupid-easy to know what to do next with a call-to-action button: “Grab your free guide here”
+• Make it super-easy to know what to do next with a call-to-action button: “Grab your free guide here”

 Stage 2: Building the Connection (Nurture)